ccsb-scripps/AutoDock-Vina/docs/source/docking_basic.rst

 5.b.
 Using Vina forcefield
 __________________________

-Using the vina forcefield, you should obtain a similar output from Vina with the best score around ``-13 kcal/mol``.
+Using the vina forcefield, you should obtain a similar output from Vina with the best score around ``-13 kcal/mol`` for this example system.

 .. code-block:: console